-And at 93, Queen Elizabeth can't take any risks when it comes to the killer virus, which is impacting the elderly community and those with pre-existing medical conditions the most.
+At age 93, Queen Elizabeth can't take any risks when it comes to the killer virus, which is impacting the elderly community and those with pre-existing medical conditions the most.

-Last week, royal watchers were intrigued to see the Queen suddenly don gloves during her regular investiture ceremonies.
+In a stark, yet practical move, royal watchers were intrigued to see the Queen suddenly don gloves during her regular investiture ceremonies.

 Watch the moment in the player below.
 Story continues after video...